gavinfielder/pft/README.md

 Wildcard-based searches have an implict '\*' at the end.
 For example, `./test "*zeropad"` runs all the tests that have 'zeropad' anywhere in the name.

 ## Test Naming Conventions
+These are the naming conventions currently used in the included unit\_tests.c.
  - d, i, o, u, x, X, c, s, p, f tests start with `d_`, `i_`, `o_`, etc.
  - `%%` tests start with `pct_`
  - hh, h, l, ll tests usually have '`size`' in the name